 While you may not be able to control your eating disorder by yourself, it does not mean that there is no treatment for it.
 The first step to treating any problem that you have is to admit that you have a problem.
 Do not wait until you hit rock bottom to get help like developing bone loss, heart disease, or malnutrition from lack of nutrients or lack of calorie energy.
 Open up your problem to someone you trust like your best friend, a relative, a school counselor, your doctor, or your therapist.
 You should also make sure it is someone who will not judge you or reject you for a disease that you are working to treat.

 Tell that person that you have something important to say and you would like that person to be patient and hear you out.
 Then start explaining what triggers your behaviors, feelings, and thoughts and the impact it has had on you.
-That person may be experiencing a range of emotions like sadness, anger, shock, helplessness, or confused.
+That person may be experiencing a range of emotions like sadness, anger, shock, helplessness, or confusion.
 Be patient and give that person time to adjust.
 Give suggestions to your friend how they can help you if they do not know what to do like checking in with you and helping you find treatment.

 There are many methods of treatment such as finding a support group so that you are free to share, give advice, and offer support to those just like you going through the same thing.
 You can also go to individualized or group therapy to explore your issues leading to your eating disorder, improve your self-esteem, and find healthy ways to deal with your feelings.
 A nutritionist or a dietician can teach you how to incorporate healthy eating habits into your life.
 There are residential treatment centers for 24/7 care and monitoring.